-In valuing the liabilities of the pension fund at December 31, 2022 and December 31, 2021, mortality assumptions have been made as indicated below.
+In valuing the liabilities of the pension fund at December 31, 2023 and December 31, 2022, mortality assumptions have been made as indicated below.
 The assumptions relating to longevity underlying the pension liabilities at the financial year end date are based on standard actuarial mortality tables and include an allowance for future improvements in longevity.
 The assumptions are based on the following mortality tables:

-Germany: Richttafeln 2018 G
+- Germany: Richttafeln 2018 G

-Sweden: DUS 21 (DUS 14)
+- Sweden: DUS 23

-Austria: AVÖ 2018 - P
+- Austria: AVÖ 2018 P

-Switzerland: BVG 2020 GT
+- Switzerland: BVG 2020 GT

-Italy: RG48
+- Italy: RG48

 These references are to the specific standard rates of mortality that are published and widely used in each country for the use of actuarial assessment of pension liabilities and take account of local current and future average life expectancy.
+The average life expectancy of an individual retiring at the end of the year is not a relevant assumption for Italy as all defined benefit liabilities are settled at, or before, the time of retirement.